jaspector

 County permits are required for additions, structural alterations, change of use, floodplain work, qualifying roof repairs, certain siding work, and many accessory structures.

-Typical processing time is No countywide public processing-time estimate for general building permits was located on the reviewed county pages..
+Building permit processing times in Owings Mills, Baltimore County, MD typically run No countywide public processing-time estimate for general building permits was located on the reviewed county pages..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Owings Mills, Baltimore County, MD.
 The following work is generally exempt: Qualifying detached one-story accessory structures and similar uses not over 120 square feet outside county exemption limits; Qualifying low decks; Flag poles and bases; Retaining walls under 3 feet; Certain sidewalks and driveways; Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work; Small prefabricated pools under county thresholds; Swings and playground equipment for detached one- and two-family dwellings; Certain nonstructural alterations not involving kitchens or basement sleeping areas; Replacement of deck boards/nailers without increasing deck size; Two layers of shingles where the county's roof-deck replacement trigger is not reached.
 Note: Exempt from building permit does not mean exempt from zoning and planning requirements.
 Confirm edge cases with the Building Inspection Division before proceeding.
+When in doubt, confirm with the local building department before starting work.